 - Prenuptial agreements

-- Identification of separate property (Property excluded from division)
+- Identification of separate property (property excluded from division)

 West Virginia Equitable Distribution Of Marital Property Lawyers

 West Virginia is an equitable distribution state, meaning that your marital property is generally divided equally between both parties in a divorce.
-In some cases, it may be appropriate to do an unequal distribution, like where one spouse has wasted marital assets.
+In some cases, it may be appropriate to do an unequal distribution, like when one spouse has wasted marital assets.

-We are experienced in working with experts in property division, including forensic accountants to recover hidden or improperly withdrawn funds.
+Our lawyers are experienced in working with experts in property division, including forensic accountants to recover hidden or improperly withdrawn funds.

 Experienced In Asset Recovery